Code4SierraLeone/SolveCholera-Web/client/README.md

-# Solve-Chorela Client
+# Solve-Cholera Client
-Solve-Chorela Client is a javascript client for Solve-Chorela REST API server.
+Solve-Cholera Client is a javascript client for Solve-Cholera REST API server.

 ## Setup